Bassab03/mcfunction/README.md

 	gamerule "gameLoopFunction"

 #IMO
-This is the best available package on npm for datapacks in 1.14.
+This is the best available package on apm for datapacks in 1.14.
-This is not the best available package on npm for datapacks in 1.13.
+This is not the best available package on apm for datapacks in 1.13.
 For 1.13 use : https://github.com/MrYurihi/mcfunction.